How to Make a Mangonada at Home

 Making a mangonada or mangoneada or chamoyada or chamango at home is not difficult at all.

-Step 1 : Place some Tajin in a small bowl for the rim of the glass.
-Grab your glass and rub the rim with some lime juice, then dip into the Tajin until well coated.
-Drizzle chamoy sauce into the glass — swirl it around as you do.
-If you’d like you can add a little bit of chopped mango into the bottom of the glass.
+Step 1 : Place some Tajin in a small bowl for the rim of the cup.
+Grab your cup and rub the rim with some lime juice, then dip rim of glass into the Tajin until well coated.
+Drizzle chamoy sauce into the cup — swirl it around as you do.
+If you’d like you can add a little bit of chopped mango into the bottom of the cup.
 Set aside.

 Step 2 : Place the mango pieces in the blender along with the ice cubes, water, lime juice.
 Blend until the ice and mango are completely broken down and you have a slushy consistency.

-Step 3 : Pour the slushy into the prepared glass.
+Step 3 : Pour the slushy or frozen mango mixture into the prepared cup.
 You can create layers with the slushy, then chopped mango and some chamoy sauce and keep repeating until you reach the top.
-Or simply pour the slushy into the glass and decorate with chopped mango, more chamoy and the tamarind stick.
+Or simply pour the slushy into the cup and decorate with chopped mango, more chamoy, chili powder or Tajin, and the tamarind stick.

 How To Make Mexican Mangonadas